danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 }
 ```

-Note that if you use the Auth0 test token, the `sub` claim will be postfixed with `@clients`.
+Note that if you use an Auth0 test token, the `sub` claim will be postfixed with `@clients`.
 This is because Auth0 automatically created a "Test Application" for us when we registered the Account API with them.
-And it's via this test application that we obtain the test token--using the <a href="https://auth0.com/docs/flows/concepts/client-credentials">client credentials grant</a> to be specific, as denoted by the `gty` (grant type) claim.
+And it's via this test application that we obtain a test token--using the <a href="https://auth0.com/docs/flows/concepts/client-credentials">client credentials grant</a> to be specific, as denoted by the `gty` (grant type) claim.

 In this case the test application represents a "machine" and _not_ a user.
-But that's fine because the machine has a unique identifier the same way a user would have (by means of a client ID).
+But that's okay because the machine has a unique identifier the same way a user would have (by means of a client ID).
 This means this implementation will also work when using "user centric" auth flows like the <a href="https://auth0.com/docs/flows/concepts/implicit">implicit grant</a>.

 You can find the test application in the Auth0 dashboard by navigating to "Applications" and selecting "Account API (Test Application)":